Can you share an example of how you’ve seen a student grow during their time at CTU?

 What are some of the unique challenges and rewards of teaching theology?

-How do you stay connected with the CTU community outside of the classroom?
 I attend some of the CTU events.
-It is especially fun when we have our Tolton events (i.e the Lecture or fundraiser, Harambee) when the Tolton alumni come back.
+It is especially fun when we have our Tolton events (i.e., the Lecture or fundraiser, Harambee) when the Tolton alumni return.
 We are going into our 35th year as a scholarship program at CTU.
 I am excited about this upcoming year.

 What research or projects are you currently working on?